picrin-scheme/picrin/README.md

 ## Requirement

-picrin scheme depends on some external libraries to build the binary:
+Picrin scheme depends on some external libraries to build the binary:

 - lex (preferably, flex)
 - getopt